 He has also written many scholarly monographs and articles on aspects of Australian immigration and particularly on Maltese migration to Australia.
 In addition, he has contributed feature articles and other pieces to the Canberra Times and Maltese-Australian newspapers.

 Since about 1987 York has had a close association with the Library.
-As well as being an oral history interviewer for 20 years, he has been a regular contributor to National Library of Australian News and other publications of the Library.
+As well as being an oral history interviewer, he has been a regular contributor to National Library of Australian News and other publications of the Library.
 He was the compiler or joint compiler of:

 He was a Harold White Fellow at the Library in 1997.